 How are we doing?
 The U.S. Department of Education requires all states to implement a 4-year Adjusted Cohort dropout rate which reflects how many students who began ninth grade for the first time in a given year dropped out of high school over the four years of school (grades 9 through 12).
-The Cohort Rate is a more precise measurement that accounts for students who may "dropout" of school but re-enroll and graduate.
+The Cohort Rate is a more precise measurement that accounts for students who may "drop out" of school but re-enroll and graduate.
 The Adjusted Cohort Rate is significantly higher than the Annual Event Rate.
-The principal reason for this is the size of the denominator - for the Annual Event Rate it is the total number of students who form the adjusted cohort.
+The principal reason for this is the size of the denominator - for the Annual Event Rate it is the total number of students in grades 9 through 12 served by the school, and for the Adjusted Cohort Rate it is the number of students who form the adjusted cohort.
 Maryland began reporting the Cohort dropout rate in 2011 for the 2010 academic year which will be the new base year.
-Data used for this report are based on the Annual Event dropout rate across grades 9-12.
-The Annual Event dropout rate reflects every dropout event that occurred in grades 9 through 12 in a given year.

 Failure to complete high school is closely linked with decreased employment opportunities, low pay and limited paths to advancement.
 Recent studies show that between the ages of 18 and 64, dropouts on average earn some \$400,000 less than high school graduates.
 High school dropouts have unemployment rates that are nearly three times higher than individuals with bachelor's degrees.
-There was a steady downward trend in the dropout rate from 2007 through 2010, with the decline accelerating in 2009, dropping 26.5% from 2008 to 2010.
-Overall from 2007 to 2010 the dropout rate declined by 28.8%.
-Although the 2011 rate is 8.8% lower than in 2007, it increased by 28.0% over 2010.
 The 4 Year Adjusted Cohort dropout rate for 2010 is 11.93.
-This data is not comparable to the Annual Event dropout rate.
-The cohort rate is not yet available for 2011.
+The rate declined by 6% in 2011.
+This data is not comparable to the previously reported Annual Event dropout rate.